seunggyupark/color-cards/README.md

 6. Add random color generator
 7. Fix logos, etc, and get proper domain
 8. Move the handlers to their respective components instead of having it all in App.js
+9. Also add in some algo to determine text/font color and background colors for edge cases.
+Might be a fun ML/AI project?

 note: Don't forget to update the firebase deployment